radzak/prime-numbers/README.md

         ```python
         @timer
         def eratosthenes_sieve_basic(n):
-            """
-            Generate a list of primes from 2 to n inclusively.
-            """
             sieve = [False, False] + [True] * (n - 1)
             for num, is_prime in enumerate(sieve):
                 if is_prime: